MCFpy/mcf/docs/intro_3.md

 Here’s a list of tips for getting involved with the MCF:

 * Star and follow us on on GitHub.
-* To post questions or feature requests, file an issue on GitHub!
+* To post questions, feature requests or bugs, file an issue on GitHub!